jonadatanerd/Data_Science_Projects/README.md

 # Data Science Portfolio
-This repository is containing portfolio of data science and data analyst projects completed by me for academic, self learning, and hobby purposes.
+This repository is containing portfolio of Data Science, Data Analytics and Data Visualization projects completed by me for academic, self learning, and hobby purposes.
 Presented in the form of iPython Notebooks.